-Petróleos Mexicanos is a decentralized public entity of the federal government of the United Mexican States ("Mexico").
-The Mexican Congress established Petróleos Mexicanos on June 7, 1938 in conjunction with the nationalization of the foreign oil companies then operating in Mexico.
+Petróleos Mexicanos is a decentralized public entity of the federal government of Mexico (which we refer to as the Mexican Government).
+The Federal Congress of Mexico (which we refer to as the Mexican Congress) established Petróleos Mexicanos on June 7, 1938 in conjunction with the nationalization of the foreign oil companies then operating in Mexico.
 Its operations are carried out through four principal subsidiary entities, which are Pemex-Exploración y Producción (Pemex-Exploration and Production), Pemex-Refinación (Pemex-Refining), Pemex-Gas y Petroquímica Básica (Pemex-Gas and Basic Petrochemicals) and Pemex-Petroquímica (Pemex-Petrochemicals).
 Petróleos Mexicanos and each of the subsidiary entities are decentralized public entities of Mexico and legal entities empowered to own property and carry on business in their own names.
 In addition, a number of subsidiary companies are incorporated into the consolidated financial statements.
 We refer to Petróleos Mexicanos, the subsidiary entities and these subsidiary companies as PEMEX, and together they comprise Mexico's state oil and gas company.

-The Exchange Offer
+The Exchange Offers